tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 * Do you think it is significant that it is between two men and a woman?

 ### Scene 2.6
-Characters: Cokes, Wasp, Mistress Overdo, Grace, Edgeworth, Nightingale
+Characters: Cokes, Wasp, Mistress Overdo, Grace, Edgworth, Nightingale

 Overdo tells Cokes about the evil substances at the fair such as tawny weed tobacco, and liquor.
-Edgeworth steals Cokes’ purse, while Nightingale sings as a distraction.
-Edgeworth is caught stealing the purse by Wasp.
+Edgworth steals Cokes’ purse, while Nightingale sings as a distraction.
+Edgworth is caught stealing the purse by Wasp.
 Everyone blames Overdo and he ends up getting beaten by Wasp (dramatic irony because we know that is was not Overdo, but the characters are convinced it was).
 Cokes says it’s fine because it’s not even his best purse.
 He produces his other one and waves it around pretentiously.

 Questions:
 * What does the fight between Overdo and Wasp add to our understanding of their characters?